Winter Goals: Newport with Your Squad

 Newport’s famous mansions are monuments to Gilded Age style and architecture, with women playing a leading role: Alva Vanderbilt, for example, lorded over the legendary summer social scene of the time but also hosted rallies for a women's right to vote at Marble House, one of several mansions open for tours year-round (the others include the Vanderbilts’ other Newport “cottage,” The Breakers, the French chateau inspired Elms, and Rosecliff, modeled after the Grand Trianon at Versailles).
 Be sure to pop into the flagship Farmaesthetics store on Bellevue Avenue near the mansions to freshen up: facials are offered daily (except Sundays) by appointment using the company’s signature herbal skincare products.

 On Thames Street, Pink Pineapple hits the sweet spot with cashmere fashions, and the shops lining nearby Bowen’s Wharf include the bath and body delights at Soap and Water, American-made clothing at Kiel James Patrick, and nautically themed fashions and accessories at the Sail Loft and Sea Bags.
-The Black Dog and Tyler Boe on Bannister’s Wharf beckon you in with men and women’s sportswear.
-For a light bite on the go, order some rolls and sashimi at Mori Sushi in the Brick Market or something sweet or savory at Le Petite Creperie on Bowen’s Wharf; or, celebrate the day’s steals and deals with a steak or lobster at the 22 Bowen’s Wine Bar & Grille.
+The Black Dog and Tyler Boe on Bannister’s Wharf beckon you in with men's and women’s sportswear.
+For a light bite on the go, order some rolls and sashimi at Mori Sushi in the Brick Market or, celebrate the day’s steals and deals with a steak or lobster at the 22 Bowen’s Wine Bar & Grille.

 Start your day with a sun salutation at Forty 1º North, a boutique hotel and restaurant that hosts 8 a.m.
 Vinyasa yoga classes in its waterfront Gallery room (if you stay over here, the hotel will serve you breakfast in bed before or after your session).
 For a more extensive choice of classes and disciplines, check out the new Mend Yoga studio in the Broadway district, which offers power Yinyasa, sculpt, and guided meditation sessions from Monday to Saturday.
 Wave Cycle on Thames Street has spin classes daily, including rides powered by rock and country music.

 Ease into the intimate (and dog-friendly) Coffee Grinder on Bannister’s Wharf for coffee, Italian espresso, and a muffin or pastry before heading down Lower Thames Street to continue your Newport wellness day at the Bodhi Spa.
-The spa offers typical services like massages and facials, but sets itself apart with a Water Journey — a hydrotherapy ritual that both relaxes and exhilarates as bathers move from hot tub to cold plunge, steam room to sauna.
+The spa offers typical services like massages and facials but sets itself apart with a Water Journey — a hydrotherapy ritual that both relaxes and exhilarates as bathers move from hot tub to cold plunge, steam room to the sauna.
+Or try a relaxing and restorative reflexology session at Soleful Touch.

 The International Tennis Hall of Fame immerses visitors in the history of tennis with interactive exhibits (including a hologram of Roger Federer), and you can cap your tour of the Bellevue Avenue museum with a game of doubles on one of the three indoor hard courts on the grounds.
-Or just take the rest of the afternoon slow with a stroll through the galleries of the Newport Art Museum, the Audrain Automobile Museum, or the Museum of Newport History.
-Wrap up your Newport getaway with craft cocktails at Broadway’s Fifth Element, which serves Sunday brunch until 5 p.m. and has live jazz every Monday night.
+Or just take the rest of the afternoon to slow with a stroll through the galleries of the Newport Art Museum, the Audrain Automobile Museum, or the Museum of Newport History.
+Wrap up your Newport getaway with craft cocktails at Norey's which offers Cool Jazz on Thursdays among other events (check website for details).